stephengold/jme-vehicles/readme.md

 ## How to add the MaVehicles library to an existing project

 The MaVehicles library depends on [Minie].
-However, the Minie dependency is intentionally omitted from MaVehicles's POM so developers can specify *which* Minie library should be used.
+However, the Minie dependency is intentionally omitted from the MaVehicles POM so developers can specify *which* Minie library should be used.

 For projects built using Maven or [Gradle], it is *not* sufficient to specify the